icon-project/documentation/score/writing-score.md

 ### create_interface_score
 **create_interface_score('score address', 'interface class') -> interface class instance**

-This function returns an object, through which you have an access to the designated SCORE's external functions.
+This method returns an object, through which you have an access to the designated SCORE's external methods.

 ### revert
 **revert(message: str) -> None**